panacloud/bootcamp-2021/README.md

 # Bootcamp 2021: Learn to Build AI and AIoT Serverless Multi-Tenant SaaS APIs in Baby Steps and Build Your SaaS Startup

+Panacloud Bootcamp 2021 will fuse AI, IoT, and AWS Serverless Cloud Technologies.
+The Bootcamp will use Python and Rust as its development languages, TensorFlow as ML framework, AWS as its Serverless Cloud platform, AWS CDK for Infrastructure as Code.

 ## Introduction to English and Urdu Sections

 [Join Panacloud Discord Discussion Server Now](https://discord.gg/kARFecfpAp)